supaglue-labs/supaglue/docs/docs/platform/objects/overview.md

 ### 1. Subset of fields

 To sync a subset of fields, first create a Schema.
-Go to **Configuration --> Schemas**.
+Go to **Data Model --> Schemas**.

 Then list out the fields you wish to sync.
 On the left side, specify the field names written to your Destination.
 On the right side, map the corresponding fields in your Provider.